skyfire100/HacktheBox_Walkthough/README.md

-A collection of my notes for various HTB Boxes i've completed
+A collection of my notes for various HTB Boxes I have completed.